cldeluna/pyats_intro/README.md

 ### Clone this Repository

 Now that you have your working environment, make sure you have cloned the the [pats_intro repository](https://github.com/cldeluna/pyats_intro).
 This has everything you need to get started including sample Testbed files and some basic scripts.
-These scripts are "genie" scripts because they use more of the Genie Library connect and parse functionality than the pyATS testing framework.
+These scripts are named "genie" scripts because they use more of the Genie Library connect and parse functionality than the pyATS testing framework.

 ```
 ## Install the Intro to pyATS (this) Repository